 On the day before the ride, gather everything you plan to take so you aren’t scrambling to find things early in the morning before the start.
 If you live close to the start, riding from home is a good way to get warmed up.

 Q: Do I even need to ride a bike?

 Nope.
 Any human powered vehicle is allowed.
 Just make sure that you have a reasonable chance of finishing within the time limits.

 Q: What is the right type of equipment for Randonneuring?

 The rules for randonneuring are flexible but it must be a 100% human powered vehicle.
-Other than that, observation of randonneurs of all speeds and abilities shows only two obvious consistent factors: good quality, reliable equipment is typically preferred and correct fit is important too.
+(No ebikes.)
+Other than that, observation of randonneurs of all speeds and abilities shows only two consistent factors: good quality, reliable equipment and correct fit.
 Beyond that, it’s up to the individual.

 We’ve had riders complete the series on fixed gears, tandems, recumbents, 3-speeds, old road bikes, and expensive lightweight racing bikes.